Mounjaro®

 Previous Experience with Weight Loss Medications: Consider it the gardening experience you bring to the table.
 Your history with weight loss medications can provide valuable inputs about potential resonance with Wegovy.

-Wegovy’s Potential Effects: Ranging from bloom to possible wilt, discuss potential side effects or the need for additional care practices (like regular blood sugar checks), akin to the care needs of a new plant in your garden.
+Wegovy’s Potential Effects: Ranging from bloom to possible wilt, discuss potential side effects or the need for additional care practices (like regular hydration and monitoring of GI side effects), akin to the care needs of a new plant in your garden.

 In any situation, always remember to contact your GP or specialist if you experience serious side effects or if your health condition changes.